GaborVxxx/search/README.md

 # Styling note

-The app use a mix of technique to style the look.
+The app uses a mix of techniques to style the look.

 - Semantic UI base system
 - scss files for costume scss classes and class overrides for Semantic UI

+# Test

+The app has some minimal Typescript cypress e2e test to test some user flows.

+## To run test

+Have the app running localhost:3000, and in another terminal use the command:

+### `npm run test:e2e`

+# CI/CD

+The app hase a minimal CI/CD included.
+Using GitHub Actions.